ayeuhugyu/minepack/README.md

 # minepack

-A modern, robust Minecraft modpack manager and CLI tool.
+A modern Minecraft modpack manager and CLI tool that feels similar to real package managers.

 ## Features
 - **Cross-platform CLI** for managing Minecraft modpacks